-The first workstream to be delivered in 2024/25 will be the further development of the Atom Valley Innovation Roadmap.
+The first workstream to be delivered in 2023/24 will be the development of an Atom Valley Innovation Roadmap.

 The Roadmap will draw on national strategy documents and the GM Innovation Plan.
 The document will be tailored to the existing industry bases of Rochdale, Oldham and Bury, together to realise the strategic goals of GAMMA within Atom Valley and associated programmes such as the Advanced Machinery and Productivity Institute, the ambitions of the region to host a Sustainable Materials Translational Research Centre (building on the pilot programme funded through the GM Innovation Accelerator), Made Smarter and the wider Net Zero goals of the city region.